NMangi1/NMangi1/Projects.md

-This is a somewhat random collection of projects/tasks that I'm working on to sharpen/improve my skills.
+This is a somewhat random collection of projects/tasks that I'm working on to sharpen/improve my skills; primarily in SQL and Tableau.

 | Project Link  | Completion Date | Tools | Project Description |
 | -------- | -------- | -------- | -------- |